vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 In addition to the primary methods above, SPIRE also supports the following:

-* Pulling SVIDs and trust bundles directly to a filesystem, enabling applications to detect changes and reload.
+- Pulling SVIDs and trust bundles directly to a filesystem, enabling applications to detect changes and reload.
 While this enables applications to be somewhat agnostic to SPIRE, it also opens an attack vector for certificates to be stolen from the filesystem.
-* Nginx module that allows for certificates to be streamed from SPIRE (similiar to the Envoy integration described above).
+- Nginx module that allows for certificates to be streamed from SPIRE (similar to the Envoy integration described above).
 There are custom modules for Nginx that enable users to specify the SPIFFE IDs that should be allowed to connect to the server.